Nintendo Switch 2: Everything Confirmed So Far

 Nintendo Switch 2 Features

-For one, given the insane demand for legacy first-party titles and third-party titles to be ported to the Switch, backwards compatibility is a must for the system to succeed.
+Given the insane demand for legacy first-party titles and third-party titles to be ported to the Switch, backwards compatibility is a must for the system to succeed.

 What’s more, Xbox and PlayStation now offer almost 100% backwards compatibility for their latest systems through cloud services like Game Pass and PlayStation Plus.
 With the success of remasters and remakes like Metroid Prime and The Legend of Zelda: Skyward Sword, running older Switch titles on updated hardware would deliver improved visuals and a performance boost.